oercompbiomed/Seili-2019/setup.md

 ## Atom:
-Atom is a free and open-source text and source code editor for writing and editing e.g. YAML configuration files, Markdown files, JSON files, HTML files and others.
+Atom is a free and open-source text and source code editor for writing and editing text files e.g. YAML configuration files, Markdown files, JSON files, HTML files and others.
 By its developers it is called a "hackable text editor for the 21st Century" and is a useful tool in addition to the browser-based Jupyter notebook that we will use.
 Install Atom (Mac Windows Linux) from: https://flight-manual.atom.io/getting-started/sections/installing-atom

 ## ITK-SNAP:
 ITK-SNAP is an open-source image analysis tool used to segment and label structures in 3D medical images.
 ITK-SNAP is supported on Mac, Windows and Linux and provides semi-automatic segmentation using active contour methods, as well as manual delineation and image navigation.
 You can read and interact with DICOM and NIFTI images, and plot time-course data.
 Download the newest release of ITK-SNAP at http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.SNAP3

 ## GitHub:
 The course code is hosted on the code-sharing platform GitHub (where you now are reading this).
 If you do not have a GitHub account already you should make one now.
-We recommend that you are using the platform for you own projects during the course. https://github.com/join.
+We recommend that you are using the platform for your own projects during the course. https://github.com/join.

 ## Install and test the course environment: